capaj/vscode-standardjs-snippets/README.md

 ## Snippets

 Snippets are optimized to be short and easy to remember.
-Some snippets are "chainable" and render differently when preceded by a "."

-For example, `.fe` renders a chain-friendly version of the "forEach" snippet, while `fe` renders a full code block.

 - [declarations](#declarations)
 - [flow control](#flow-control)